How to Get an Indiana Business License

 • And more!

-1. Register for an EIN.
+1. Register for a state of Indiana EIN.

-The state doesn’t require that all occupations be licensed, but it does require business owners to be registered with Indiana’s Secretary of State.
+Sole proprietorships or general partnerships must register a business in Indiana with their County Recorder.
 Registering may be done online, by mail, by fax, or in person in most counties, but some counties require you to apply in person.

 4. Pay for your license and wait for processing.